-INTRO : WARNING : WOT IS NOT REALLY FREE-TO-PLAY
+INTRO : WARNING : WOT IS NOT FREE-TO-PLAY

 World of Tanks is a massively multiplayer online game developed by Belarussian company Wargaming (now based in Cyprus), featuring mid-20th century (1930s–1960s) era tanks and self-propelled artillery (generally shortened to artillery, arty or SPG).

 Here are three major aspects of this game you should keep in mind :